Keats/validator/README.md

 ```

 ### credit\_card
-Test whetever the string is a valid credit card number.
+Test whether the string is a valid credit card number.

 Examples: